ethereum-optimism/optimism/specs/deposits.md

 Total calldata length must be exactly 164 bytes, implying the sixth and final segment is only partially filled.

+One exceptional case to the above is for chains that have a genesis prior to the Ecotone upgrade and therefore go through the Ecotone upgrade transition.
+For these chains, the very first Ecotone L1 block *must* have the pre-Ecotone L1 attributes deposit transaction.
+This exception is due to the fact that the L1Block contract will not have been upgraded yet and therefore can't handle the Ecotone style invocation.

 ## Special Accounts on L2